Nucleus Decomposition in Probabilistic Graphs: Hardness and Algorithms: Global and Weakly-Global Nucleus Decomposition

 {\bf Remark.} Both of these algorithms run in polynomial time.
 They compute the correct answer provided the estimation of the threshold probabilities using Monte-Carlo sampling is close to the true value.
 If not, they give approximate solutions.

-\textbf{Space Complexity.} For global and weakly global decompositions the space complexity is $O(T_{\mathcal{G}} + m\cdot n)$, where $m$ is the number of edges in $\H$ and $n$ is the number of possible worlds for $\H$ we sample.
+\looseness=-1 {\textbf{Space Complexity.} For global and weakly global decompositions the space needed is $O(T_{\mathcal{G}} + m\cdot n)$, where $m$ is the number of edges in $\H$ and $n$ is the number of possible worlds for $\H$ we sample.}

-From a theoretical point of view, $n$, the number of samples, is constant for fixed values of $\epsilon$ and $\delta$, and since $m$, number of edges, is absorbed by $T_{\G}$, we can say that the above complexity is again $O(T_{\G})$, i.e. same as the space complexity for deterministic nucleus.
+{From a theoretical point of view, $n$, the number of samples, is constant for fixed values of $\epsilon$ and $\delta$, and since $m$, number of edges, is absorbed by $T_{\G}$, we can say that the above complexity is again $O(T_{\G})$, i.e. same as the space complexity for deterministic nucleus.}

-From a practical point of view for each sample graph (possible world) we use a bit array to record whether an edge exists in the sample or not.
-Each edge takes $1$ bit in each sample graph $H_j$, where $1 \leq j \leq n$.
-For practical values of $\epsilon$ and $\delta$, $m\cdot n$ is about $200\cdot m$ bits, which is about $200/(32+32) \sim 3$ times more than the space needed to store the edges as adjacency lists (assuming an integer (node id) is 32 bits, and the graph is undirected, i.e. each edge is represented as two directed edges).
-In other words, to store the $n$ possible worlds we only need about three times more space than what is needed to store $\G$.
+\looseness=-1 {From a practical point of view, for each sample graph (possible world) we use a bit array to record whether an edge exists in the sample or not.
+For practical values of $\epsilon$ and $\delta$, $m\cdot n$ is about $200\cdot m$ bits, which is $200/(32+32) \sim 3$ times more than the space needed to store the edges as adjacency lists (assuming an integer node id is 32 bits, and the graph is undirected, i.e. each edge is represented as two directed edges).
+In other words, to store the $n$ possible worlds we only need about three times more space than what is needed to store $\G$.}